Faryalaurooj/yolo_tracking/README.md

 ## Why BOXMOT?

 Today's multi-object tracking options are heavily dependant on the computation capabilities of the underlaying hardware.
 BOXMOT provides a great variety of setup options that meet different hardware limitations: CPU only, low memory GPUs...
 Everything is designed with simplicity and flexibility in mind.
-If you don't get good tracking results on your custom dataset with the out-of-the-box tracker configurations, use the `examples/evolve.py` script for tracker hyperparameter tuning.
+If  tracking results ARE NOT GOOD on custom dataset with the out-of-the-box tracker configurations, use the `examples/evolve.py` script for tracker hyperparameter tuning.

 ## Installation